A Northwood School Tradition

-This year's treks included a wide spectrum of challenges, from the state's highest peak, Mount Marcy, to Mount Van Hoevenberg, smaller but still quite a hike and quite a view, especially during peak foliage.
+This year's treks included a wide spectrum of challenges, from the State's highest peak, Mt.
+Marcy, to Mount Van Hoevenberg, smaller but still quite a hike and quite a view, especially during peak foliage.
 Then there was the carbon-free non-mototrized trek.
 This group started right at the front door, walked to the school beach, and paddled to Whiteface Landing at the far end of Lake Placid before they began their summit push.